How to Make Less but Sell More at your Next Craft Show

 What’s the difference?

-Earning money is when you put in time and you get paid for that time.
+When you put in time and you get paid for that time.
 If you spend an hour making a handbag, you get paid for that hour once you sell it.
 In order to continue selling handbags, you must continue to put the same amount of time in for each bag.

 And it’s not just the hours spent making product.
 There’s packaging, photographing, listing online, setting up at a craft show, selling at a craft show, etc. Not to mention, many creators aren’t charging enough for their products, which means they’re not even getting paid for all of their time.

-Making money is when you put your time in to create one product (or service) and you’re able to make money off that product over and over, without much additional effort.
+When you put your time in to create one product (or service) and you’re able to make money off that product over and over, without much additional effort.
 It’s the concept of making money while you sleep.

 Let’s say $50 covers ALL your time and ALL expenses for a product and you’ve priced the item at $100.
 The first $50 you’ve earned.
 The second $50 is profit and puts you in the making money zone.

-The bigger chunk of your prices you can turn into profits, the more money you “make”.
 There are several ways you can boost the profits on each item you sell, as explained below.

-Stop selling one of a kind (OOAK)
+A) Stop selling one of a kind (OOAK)

 When I started making handbags to sell at craft fairs, everything was one of a kind.
 No two bags were alike.
-Great for showing off my creativity but bad for making a profit.
+Great for showing off my creativity, but bad for making a profit.

 I had to come up with the design, draft a pattern, choose materials, purchase the hardware, take my time putting it together (since I was figuring out the steps as I went) and keep my fingers crossed that it turned out well enough to sell.
 Many new designs didn’t make the cut, which meant I didn’t get paid for any of my time.
 I didn’t earn or make any money.